monarchjhaveri/medieval/README.md

-# MediEvalJs
+# MediEval

-MediEvalJs is a library that lets you evaluate code in several language runtimes.
-MediEvalJs functionality is exposed in two convenient ways:
+MediEval is a library that lets you evaluate code in several language runtimes.
+MediEval functionality is exposed in two convenient ways:
 1. Command line executable, called 'medieval'
 2. Node.js APIs, using `require('medieval')`.

-MediEvalJs can be used to create code evaluators like those used at CodeAcademy, TestDome and repl.it.
+MediEval can be used to create code evaluators like those used at CodeAcademy, TestDome and repl.it.

-MediEvalJs owes many thanks to Docker, on which it runs.
+MediEval owes many thanks to Docker, on which it runs.

 Runtimes currently supported:
 * node